rivierasolutions/angular-ssqsignon/README.md

 - Promise rejected return value
     - `'ask-user'` - a valid access token could not be obtained.
 Ask the user to log in again.
     - all others: an unexpected error has occurred.

+##### How it works

+The `consumeAuthorizationCode` method will try to swap the authorization code passed along in the safe redirect URI for an access token using *SSQ signon's* [token endpoint](https://ssqsignon.com/home/docs.html#tokenendpoint).
+If succeeded the access (and possibly refresh) token will be stored, and the user's identity returned.

+Please note that using the [token endpoint](https://ssqsignon.com/home/docs.html#tokenendpoint) to swap an authorization code for an access token requires a client secret.
+The client secret (as the name implies) cannot be visible to the public (yes, hardcoded in javascript counts as visible to the public), so your server will have to proxy the request to the [token endpoint](https://ssqsignon.com/home/docs.html#tokenendpoint) and append the client credential as needed.

 ### `login(username, password)`